Watch Parlour LAB 18, a moving session on the relationships between landscape and health, wellbeing and identity with Jacky Bowring and Francis Nona.

 Jacky Bowring is Professor of Landscape Architecture at Lincoln University, New Zealand.
 Her research, design work and criticism explores how ideas of place, memory and emotion enrich our relationship with our landscapes.

-If you are interested to read more about Jacky’s research in advance of this session, check out the following recommendations:
+If you are interested to read more about Jacky’s research, check out the following recommendations:

 - ‘An affective absence: Memorialising loss at Pike River Mine, New Zealand,’Emotion, Space and Society, 41 (2021) https://doi.org/10.1016/j.emospa.2021.100845